wp-plugins/white-label-cms/readme.txt

 5. Customize the homepage

 == Changelog ==

+= 1.4.7 =
+Minor Bug introduced with WordPress 3.4 and custom login images.
+Also added conditionals to prevent any errors with user capabilities.

 = 1.4.6 =
 Patch submitted by Chris @ iThemes.
 Better support for users of iThemes.